pixi-loopkit/docs/docs/extra.md

 > Here the A and B are simple integers, but you could do the same with coordinates (you'd interpolate A.x -> B.x and A.y -> B.y), or colors (colors can be expressed as Red-Green-Blue or, even better, Hue-Saturation-Lightness; luckily [chroma does all the color blending for us](https://gka.github.io/chroma.js/#chroma-blend), so we don't have to worry about it; more on that later!).

-In essence, when you think about normalized values, the 0 is "all of the first thing and none of the second thing", and at 1 we it is "all of the second thing and none of the first thing".
+In essence, when you think about normalized values, the 0 is "all of the first thing and none of the second thing", and at 1 it is "all of the second thing and none of the first thing".
 The reason why normalized ranges are so handy is because you can express any transition using it!

 For loopkit, the number one place we'll find a normalized value is the `frame` variable you receive in the `onFrame` callback.
 0 means "beginning of the loop", and the value will keep growing with each frame, till it reaches 1 and resets.
 If the loop has 60 frames, the number would increase by 1/60th each time.
-We don't have to worry about the exact value though, as we just keep the "all of A and none of B" and `frame` tells us how much of the one and not the other we want in this frame, exactly.
+We don't have to worry about the exact value though, as we just keep the "all of A and none of B" in mind, and `frame` tells us how much of the one and not the other we want in this frame, exactly.

 # What is easing?

-In the section above we look at expressing any range into 0..1.
-Then we split our normalized scale in equal parts and proceed going from A to B at a constant pace.
-That is called "linear interpolation".
-And it looks like the example on the right - the red ball is moving (don't forget to mouse over!) along the x axis with each frame, and the y coordinate half way in the loop is at 50 percent.
+In the previous section we look at expressing any range into 0..1.
+Then we put the `frame` into our basic formula, and get a result.
+The change of the basic formula happens at a constant pace that is called "linear interpolation".
+And it looks like the example on the right - if you hover over the experiment, the red ball is moving along the x axis with each frame, and the y coordinate half way in the loop is at 50 percent.
 You might also see where they got the "linear" in "linear interpolation" - it's a line!

 ```javascript
 import {LoopKit} from "pixi-loopkit";